 The secret to tender short ribs is the braising process.
-The ribs, vegetables and liquid are placed in a Dutch oven with a tight fitting lid and cooked for three hours.
+The short ribs, vegetables and liquid are placed in a Dutch oven with a tight fitting lid and cooked for three hours.
 The liquid essentially steams the ribs and breaks down all of the tough connective tissue.
-That is what makes them tender.
-By the way, this is the same process used in the 3-2-1 method of making baby back ribs where three hours of smoking are followed by two hours of braising then an hour on the grill.
-It's braising that makes ribs fall off the bone.
+This is what makes them tender.
+By the way, this is the same process used in the 3-2-1 method of making baby back ribs where three hours of smoking are followed by two hours of braising then one hour on the grill.
+It's the braising that makes ribs fall off the bone.

 This was inspired by my other recipes for short ribs including Gnocchi with Short Rib Ragù, Beef Short Ribs Smoked Then Braised in Wine and Beef Tallow, and Short Rib Ravioli with Creamy Mushroom Ragù.

 - Beef short ribs

 - Yellow onion

 - Red wine